Ptomerty/Kappbot/README.md

 -----
 Requires facebook-chat-api, bluebird, wget-improved. (how to package.json?)

 Run `saveapp.js`, replacing emails and passwords as needed.
-Then, run Kappbot.js.
+Then, download latest images.json, run convert.js and make lowercase, then run Kappbot.js.

 ### Custom emotes
 -----